Gigantic Brewing Company

 Brewery in Portland, Oregon, U.S.

 Gigantic Brewing Company is a brewery based in Portland, Oregon, United States.
 Ben Love and Van Havig launched the business in 2012.

 The business operates three locations, as of 2022.
-The brewpub on 26th Avenue in the Reed neighborhood of southeast Portland has a patio.
+The brewpub on 26th Avenue in the Reed neighborhood of southeast Portland has a patio, this in addition to several other taprooms.

 The company makes a beer each year called Massive!
 Gigantic has also made a beer called Mill Ends Red, named after Mill Ends Park.